API Reference

 Pagination

-List endpoints use cursor-based pagination.
-The meta object tells you if there are more results:
+List endpoints (/domains and /reports) use cursor-based pagination ordered by created_at DESC.
+The meta object on every list response tells you whether more results exist:

 { "meta": { "total_count": 915, "has_more": true, "next_cursor": "eyJpZCI6OTE0LC..." } }